-Turkey orders arrest of 191 military personnel: Anadolu
+Turkey orders arrest of 275 military personnel: Anadolu

-ISTANBUL (Reuters) - Turkish authorities have ordered the detention of 191 military personnel over suspected links to the network Ankara says orchestrated a failed coup in 2016, state-owned Anadolu news agency reported on Tuesday.
+ISTANBUL (Reuters) - Turkish authorities have ordered the detention of 275 people, mainly military personnel, over suspected links to the network that Ankara says orchestrated a failed coup in 2016, police, security sources and state media said on Tuesday.

-Authorities have carried out a sustained crackdown on alleged followers of U.S.-based Muslim cleric Fethullah Gulen since the failed coup in July 2016, when 250 people were killed.
+Authorities have carried out a sustained crackdown on alleged followers of U.S.-based Muslim cleric Fethullah Gulen since the coup attempt in July 2016, when 250 people were killed.

 Gulen denies any involvement.
-The former ally of President Tayyip Erdogan has lived in self-imposed exile in Pennsylvania since 1999.
+The former ally of President Tayyip Erdogan has lived in self-imposed exile in the United States since 1999.

-The police operation was coordinated from the western city of Izmir and targeted people in 22 provinces, Anadolu said.
+The police operation was coordinated from the western city of Izmir and targeted people in 22 provinces, state-owned Anadolu news agency said.
 The police have already detained 145 of the suspects, it said.

 The suspects, mostly on active duty, were believed to have communicated to other Gulen followers through pay phones and to have received advantages in admission to military schools, Anadolu said.